-- After declaration of results, photocopy of valued answer scripts with the marks awarded to individual answers shall be made available to the students on submission of an application along with the prescribed fees to Controller of Examinations. - Students can get their answer scripts revalued by submitting an application along with the prescribed fees to the Controller of Examinations.
-The revaluation is extended to the students those who have maximum of two arrears in theory papers and the practical arrears are not taken into the account. - The Controller of Examinations shall get the answer script revalued by appointing an examiner other than the one who has valued the script earlier.
-If the difference in marks awarded to an answer script by the examiners is less than 15 percent of the total marks earmarked for the End Semester Examination, then the average of marks awarded by the two examiners is taken as the mark scored in the examination.
-If the difference in marks is greater than 15 percent, then the answer script will be evaluated by a third examiner and the mark awarded by the third examiner is taken as the final score.
+- After declaration of results, photocopy of valued answer scripts with the marks awarded to individual answers shall be made available to the students on submission of an application along with the prescribed fees to Controller of Examinations. - Students can get their answer scripts re-totaled by submitting an application along with the prescribed fees to the Controller of Examinations. - The provision for getting the photocopy of valued answer scripts and re-totaling is extended to all the students.

+The Controller of Examinations shall get the answer script re-totaled and revise the grade accordingly.